Which version should I use »

 - Requirements:

-• Google Photos app: in order to see the video, other gallery apps only display the static image.
+• Google Photos app: other gallery apps only display the static image.

 • GCam app with the feature: most versions based on GCam 5.x (or newer) support this feature.